Levitate raises $6M for its ‘keep-in-touch’ email marketing solution aimed at smaller businesses – TechCrunch

-Levitate, a Raleigh-based marketing platform and customer relationship solution provider, has raised an additional $6 million for its A.I.-powered software offering small businesses and alternative to mass blast emailing.
-To date, the startup has raised $12 million from investors including Tippet Venture Partners, Durham, N.C.-based Bull City Venture Partners, and angel investor Peter Gassner, the co-founder and CEO of Veeva Systems, and investor in Zoom.
+Levitate, a Raleigh, North Carolina-based marketing platform and customer relationship solution provider, has raised an additional $6 million for its AI-powered software offering small businesses an alternative to mass blast emailing.
+To date, the startup has raised $12 million from investors, including Tippet Venture Partners, Durham, North Carolina-based Bull City Venture Partners and angel investor Peter Gassner, the co-founder and CEO of Veeva Systems and investor in Zoom.

 The company was founded in late 2017 by serial entrepreneur Jesse Lipson, who sold his previous cloud storage and file sharing startup ShareFile to Citrix for $93 million in 2011.
-Lipson continued to work at Citrix post-acquisition, most recently as Corporate Vice President and General Manager of Citrix Cloud Services business unit.
+Lipson continued to work at Citrix post-acquisition, most recently as corporate vice president and general manager of Citrix Cloud Services business unit.

-Itching for an escape from the corporate world, Lipson left the position in 2017 to build Levitate, which has now scaled its service to reach over 1,000 businesses, who pay for its service on a subscription basis.
+Itching for an escape from the corporate world, Lipson left the position in 2017 to build Levitate, which has now scaled its service to reach more than 1,000 businesses, which pay for its service on a subscription basis.

 Levitate’s software plays in the same general ballpark as buzzy startup Superhuman, which also provides a set of advanced email tools for inbox triage and managing important relationships.
-But Superhuman does so by offering its own (pricey) email app which includes wider range of features for inbox triage and email efficiency, beyond those that typically fall under a CRM or marketing automation umbrella, like customer insights, email tracking, or follow-up reminders, for example.
+But Superhuman does so by offering its own (pricey) email app, which includes a wider range of features for inbox triage and email efficiency, beyond those that typically fall under a CRM or marketing automation umbrella, like customer insights, email tracking or follow-up reminders, for example.

 Levitate, by comparison, focuses more specifically on a toolset designed to help businesses or even individual entrepreneurs keep in touch with clients, prospects and other referral sources.
-This includes tools that let you create rules about who you want to stay in touch with and how, reminders that push you to keep up with your relationships, customizable email templates, relationship analytics, and others.
+This includes tools that let you create rules about who you want to stay in touch with and how, reminders that push you to keep up with your relationships, customizable email templates, relationship analytics and others.

 Lipson says he doesn’t think of the software as a CRM.